 Mistakes are common in the consumer reporting industry.
+For example, 1 in 5 credit reports has a mistake.
 It’s frustrating, but reality.
 That’s why you need to check these reports before a mistake impacts your insurance rate, ability to rent an apartment, or get a mortgage.

 Some of these reports can be requested online, on the phone, or in the mail.
 You typically need to provide personal information like your license or a piece of mail to verify you are who you say you are.
 Read the fine print carefully to make sure you provide the proper information.